 Experience Modification Rate: Frequency vs Severity

-Which of the following scenarios would you think hurts your NCCI Experience Modification Rate the most?
+So, which one of the following would you think hurts your NCCI Experience Modification Rate the most?
 Which one the least?

 A) You have 100 medical-only work comp claims each of which is $1000.
 Total claim cost $100,000.